 If, after reading this article, you would like more information, we invite you to contact us at Shouse Law Group.

-- enters a guilty plea or a nolo contendere (or “no contest”) plea to at least one criminal charge, OR
+- enter a guilty plea or a nolo contendere (or “no contest”) plea to at least one criminal charge, OR

-- is convicted of at least one charge by a judge or jury,
+- are convicted of at least one charge by a judge or jury,

-a judge must impose a sentence (also referred to as judgment).
-But before the judge imposes a sentence, both the defense and prosecution are entitled to an opportunity to be heard as to what they believe is an appropriate penalty.
-1 2 This opportunity is what’s known in California as a sentencing hearing.
+a judge must impose a sentence (also referred to as judgment).1 Though before the judge imposes a sentence, both you and the prosecution are entitled to an opportunity to be heard as to what is an appropriate penalty.2 This opportunity is what’s known in California as a sentencing hearing.

-And because the defendant has already been convicted of the crime, our laws provide for much more “relaxed” rules of evidence that they do during a California jury trial or, for that matter, even during some of the pretrial process.
+Because you already have been convicted of the crime, our laws provide for much more “relaxed” rules of evidence that they do during a California jury trial or, for that matter, even during some of the pretrial process.3